MarcAlx/gb/README.md

 4. Release GBUIKit (`./packages/GBUIKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.

+5. Better frontend controls (keyboard, buttons made in SceneKit to avoid SwiftUI performance drop)

-5. Add support for GBC
+6. Add support for GBC

-6. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)
+7. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)

-7. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.
+8. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.

 ## Screenshots